nathansmith/unsemantic/README.md

 ---

-I am dual-licensing this under MIT and GPL.
+This is dual-licensed this under MIT and GPL.

-Basically, that means you can use the code under whichever license you want.
+Basically, you can use the code under whichever license you prefer.

 http://opensource.org/licenses/mit-license.php